In This Article

 - Exercise — sweating might help you feel better from your hangover, but it doesn’t speed up the process of sobering up.
 The same is true for spending time in a sauna.

-- Consuming activated charcoal — although it might seem as if adding something to your system to absorb alcohol could help sober you up, it doesn’t have any effect on your BAC.
+- Consuming activated charcoal — it doesn’t have any effect on your BAC.

-- Vomiting — again, you might feel better after vomiting when you are hungover as long as you don’t allow yourself to get dehydrated, but it doesn’t reduce your BAC.
+- Vomiting — again, you might feel better after vomiting when you are hungover.
+But it doesn’t reduce your BAC.

 - Cold shower — exposure to cold works in much the same way as coffee after consuming alcohol.
 It helps you feel more alert, but it doesn’t affect BAC.